Illegal & Black Market Faucets Updated: 04/23/18

 Rakuten & LightInTheBox

-Although owned by the giant Japanese e-tailer, Rakuten Ichiba (Rakuten Marketplace), Rakuten in North America is actually the successor to Buy.com, purchased by Rakuten in 2010 and renamed Rakuten USA, Inc. The old Buy.com that mainly sold directly to customers is now just one of the thousands of third-party "stores" that sell products through Rakuten.
+Although owned by the giant Japanese e-tailer, Rakuten Ichiba (Rakuten Marketplace), Rakuten in North America is actually the successor to an early internet discount retialer, Buy.com, purchased by Rakuten in 2010 and renamed Rakuten USA, Inc. The old Buy.com that mainly sold directly to customers is now just one of the thousands of third-party "stores" that sell products through Rakuten.

 Its model differs from the Amazon prototype slightly.
-While a search for faucets on Amazon will lead to listings of several hundred, if not thousands or item, a similar search on Rakuten can display the virtual storefronts selling faucets — more like a physical shopping mall with individual stores located in proximity to each other.
+While a search for faucets on Amazon will lead to listings of several hundred, if not thousands of items, a similar search on Rakuten will display the virtual storefronts selling faucets — more like a physical shopping mall with individual stores located in proximity to each other.
 Rakuten feels that this approach gives the buyer a closer connection with the actual seller.

 LightInTheBox like Rakuten, is a late comer to the market.
 It started out in 2007 selling discounted wedding gowns, and is still heavily skewed toward women's wear.
 But, it has steadily expanded its offerings to include items such as faucets and bathwares.
 Its IPO in 2013 raised $86 million, despite the fact that it has never had a profitable year.
 Located in China, it is aimed at buyers in Europe and North America where prices and profit margins are much higher than in its native country.
 It allows only Chinese sellers — European and American sellers need not apply.
 Its North American penetration remains shallow.
 Canada and the U.S. produced only 19% of the company's 2013 revenues compared with Europe which provided 62% of its 2013 revenue.
 But, it is working to improve its North American market performance, including a recently established a fulfillment center in the U.S. for faster delivery times.